peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

     public PeterO.Cbor.CBORObject UntagOne();

-Gets an object with the same value as this one but without this object's utermost tag, if any.
-If this object is an array, map, or byte string, he data will not be copied to the returned object, so changes to the eturned object will be reflected in this one.
+Gets an object with the same value as this one but without this object's outermost tag, if any.
+If this object is an array, map, or byte string, the data will not be copied to the returned object, so changes to the returned object will be reflected in this one.

 <b>Return Value:</b>